bob123456678/TrainControl/Readme.md

     - Fixed bug from v1.8.0 where clearing a mapped keyboard button would fail

 * v1.8.8 [6/10/23]
-    - Data in exported JSON now has a predicatable order
+    - Fields in exported JSON now have a predicatable order
     - Added `preArrivalSpeedReduction` JSON key to control speed reduction prior to arriving to station (default 0.5, or 50% reduction)
     - Added timestamps to standard output log